Save on Water

 - Don’t use chlorine pucks in your toilet tank.
 Although these are typically used for disinfection, they can destroy the rubber and plastic parts in your tank.
 This, in turn, may cause the flapper break down and cause a leak in the toilet.

-Preferred Plumbing can help you save big on water by sending one of our master plumbers out for a water audit.
+Preferred Plumbing can help you save big on the water by sending one of our master plumbers out for a water audit.
 During the audit, the master plumber will review your current plumbing and determine how you can reduce your water use through efficient equipment tweaks and upgrades.
-Please give us a call at 1-877-541-9033 or fill out the Contact Us form to set up a water audit of your home or business.
+Please give us a call at 905-597-8555 and talk to a local plumber.

 See a complete list of our plumbing services in Toronto.